yasiryagi/helpdesk/roles/content-curators/README.md

 **When to make a video `hidden`:**
 - The content must be as "advertised"
-  - If the title, description, category and thumbnail implies a baking video, the video should not be a documentary about Bitcoin
+  - If the title, description, category and thumbnail imply a baking video, the video should not be a documentary about Bitcoin
 - Missing artwork
-  - If thumbnail is missing, or just really poor, the the video can be hidden, or given a warning (Council decides u.n.o.)
+  - If thumbnail is missing, or just really poor, the video can be hidden, or given a warning (Council decides u.n.o.)
 - Poor quality
   - If the video quality is "unreasonably" low